gabrielwr/Political-Speech-Generator/README.md

 # Random-Political-Speech-Generator
 Returns a randomly created political speech based off of past speeches.

+The program can be tested here: https://repl.it/C61W/310

 This program takes in a string and returns a randomly generated version of that text.
-It does this by using a markhov chain wherein each word is associated with an array of words that immediately follow it.
+It does this by using a Markov chain wherein each word is associated with an array of words that immediately follow it.

-For example, the sentence "Hello, I am a human" would create the following markov chain:
+For example, the sentence "Hello, I am a human" would create the following Markov chain:

 Hello : ['I'],
 I : ['am'],